shubhanshu02/GSoC-2021-logs/logs.md

 - **14/07/2021:** Finalize batch execution patch for the TensorFlow backend.

 - **15/07/2021:** Put up a pull request for batch execution in the TensorFlow backend with unification patchset as base.

+- **16/07/2021:** Look for various error codes in FFmpeg for use in DNN module.